Jukebox History 1952-1998

 One

-of the most remarkable productions of the Silver Age, the United Music
+of the most remarkable manufacturers of the Silver Age, the United

-Corporation, came up with a line of four models in the late fifties.
-The first
+Music Corporation, came up with a line of four models in the late fifties.
+The United Mfg.
+Co. was founded in

 mechanism and finally the design for the Ultra Compact Wall-Box

-resulted in four patents by Lyndon A. Durant.
-Raymond Loewy is often related to
+resulted in four patents filed by Lyndon A. Durant.
+It is interesting that Lyndon A. Durant was personally

-the design of the United series, but the correct name
+the United series, but the official name on the

 and UPD-100, produced from 1957 until 1961 never became a success, as